lorossi/empty-html5-canvas-project/README.md

   - `this.keydown()` regarding keyboard interactions
   - All these functions have an optional parameter `e` that will contain the touch event (and it's needed in order to know which key has been pressed or where the mouse event happened)

+Furthermore, two additional classes are included:

+- `Color` that supports RGB-RGBa colors in a handy way
+- `Point` that supports simple 2D points

 ## Credits

 This project is distributed under Attribution 4.0 International (CC BY 4.0) license.